Clinical Fellowship for Italian Neurologists & Related Specialists

 How to Apply

-• A one-page cover letter with a summary that includes a description of the following:
+- A one-page cover letter including a summary of the candidate’s:

-• your history and commitment to a clinical or research career in movement disorders
+- history and commitment to a clinical or research career in Movement Disorders

-• your potential to develop a successful career in movement disorders
+- potential to develop a successful career in Movement Disorders

-• letters of references from at least two previous or current mentors (and up to four mentors) that include information on your qualifications and previous experience
+- The application must include letters of references from at least two previous or current mentors (up to four mentors) that include their respective qualifications and previous experience.

 If none of the above documents are available, English language proficiency will be determined during an interview conducted by the sponsor either in-person, by videoconferencing, or by telephone.